PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/integration.rst

 Run the inference in C++
 ------------------------

-Downloading the codebase from GitHub: https://github.com/PharrellWANG/Run-Inference-in-Cpp
+Download the codebase from GitHub: https://github.com/PharrellWANG/Run-Inference-in-Cpp

 - Newest stable version of Tensorflow: 1.3